Greeborox/JS-platformer/readme.txt

 - When crouching on an edge of a platform, the player falls through it.
 - being on a moving platform that goes up to a regular one, pushes the player off the platform.
+- when player is idle while on the ladder for some time and finally gets off he is falling with great velocity.
+- when game state is closed, the arrows, are not removed from the game.